OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-email-dev-dashboard.md

 The key fields are:

 - **Sender email address**: This is one or more static email addresses corresponding to the service that will send out emails with action markup.
 Example: `myservice@contoso.com`.
 - **Target URLs**: This is one or more domains corresponding to URLs that will process the actions.
-Your target URL can correspond to the top level domain or the subdomain of the TLD.
+Your target URL can correspond to the top level domain or the sub-domain of the TLD.
 They need to be https enabled URLs.
 Example. `https://api.myservice.com`.

 ### Scope of your submission